glic3rinu/django-orchestra/README.md

     ```
     Then add the servers using the web interface `/admin/orchestration/servers`, check that the SSH connection is working and Orchestra can report the uptime of the servers.

-2. It is recommended to configure one service at a time, staring with domains, databases, webapps, websites, ...
+2. Configure the services, one at a time, staring with domains, databases, webapps, websites, ...
-    1. Add the [route](orchestra/contrib/orchestration) via `/admin/orchestration/route/`
+    1. Add related [routes](orchestra/contrib/orchestration) via `/admin/orchestration/route/`
     2. Configure related settings on `/admin/settings/setting/`
     3. If required, configure related [resources](orchestra/contrib/resources) like Account disc limit, VPS traffic, etc `/resources/resource/`
-    3. Test that everything works as expected by creating and deleting service instances
+    3. Test creating and deleting service instances works as expected
-    4. Do the same for the remaining services, you can disable the services that you don't want by editing `INSTALLED_APPS` setting.
+    4. Do the same for the remaining services.
+You can disable services that you don't want by editing `INSTALLED_APPS` setting

 3. Configure billing by adding [services](orchestra/contrib/services) `/admin/services/service/add/` and [plans](orchestra/contrib/plans) `/admin/plans/plan/`.
-Once a service is created hit the *Update orders* button to create the orders for the existing service instances.
+Once a service is created hit the *Update orders* button to create orders for existing service instances.